tsfpga/tsfpga/doc/simulation.rst

 Source files, packages and testbenches are collected from a few standard locations within the module folder.

 .. note::
-    If you use a diffrent folder structure within the modules then what is currenctly supported by tsfpga, feel free to create an `issue <https://gitlab.com/truestream/tsfpga/issues>`__ or a merge request.
+    If you use a different folder structure within the modules then what is currently supported by tsfpga, feel free to create an `issue <https://gitlab.com/truestream/tsfpga/issues>`__ or a merge request.

 The ``module.get_simulation_files()`` call returns a list of files (:ref:`HdlFile objects <hdl_file>`) that are to be included in the simulation project.